walmvdw/sdl-healthcheck/README.md

 Optional:
 * Change the port the web server is listening on by adding an `application.properties` file in `./config` and set the property `server.port` to the required port number.

+### Securing passwords in the `services.json` file

+Just like in SDL Web 8 (Tridion) cd_* configuration files it is possible to encrypt the passwords in the `services.json` file.
+Check the SDL Web documentation for the procedure (e.g. as described in point 3 [here](http://docs.sdl.com/LiveContent/content/en-US/SDL%20Web-v1/GUID-9419CF43-DA1E-477F-AEF2-4130115C4C9B)).
 ## Starting

 1. Change to directory where the distribution zip was unpacked